20 Seriously Effective Wind Mitigation Strategies for your Next Project

 - Inventive Natural Structures

 Trees and hedges do not always have to go in straight lines.
 Here is an example of a green tunnel, which could make for an extremely effective mitigation strategy for combatting downwash.
-Pergolas or green canopies could be equally effective, although care should be taken to make sure than foliage is dense and effective during the right season.
+Pergolas or green canopies could be equally effective, although care should be taken to make sure that foliage is dense and effective during the right season.

 Balconies and Raised Terraces